pitch

 In 1832, William Newton patented the "wax vesta" in England.
 It consisted of a wax stem that embedded cotton threads and had a tip of phosphorus.
 Variants known as "candle matches" were made by Savaresse and Merckel in 1836.[10]
 John Hucks Stevens also patented a safety version of the friction match in 1839.[13]

-Chemical matches were unable to make the leap into mass production, due to the expense, their cumbersome nature and inherent danger.
+Chemical matches were unable to make the leap into mass production, due to the expense, their cumbersome nature, and the inherent danger of using them.
 An alternative method was to produce the ignition through friction produced by rubbing two rough surfaces together.
 An early example was made by François Derosne in 1816.
 His crude match was called a briquet phosphorique and it used a sulfur-tipped match to scrape inside a tube coated internally with phosphorus.
 It was both inconvenient and unsafe.[14][15]

 In 1829, Scots inventor Sir Isaac Holden invented an improved version of Walker's match and demonstrated it to his class at Castle Academy in Reading, Berkshire.
 Holden did not patent his invention and claimed that one of his pupils wrote to his father Samuel Jones, a chemist in London who commercialised his process.[20]
 A version of Holden's match was patented by Samuel Jones, and these were sold as lucifer matches.
 These early matches had a number of problems – an initial violent reaction, an unsteady flame, and unpleasant odor and fumes.
 Lucifers could ignite explosively, sometimes throwing sparks a considerable distance.
 Lucifers were manufactured in the United States by Ezekial Byam.[6]